 The implementation of the new national Consumer Data Right (CDR) framework is anticipated to address many of the issues identified in the Royal Commission, and have a profound effect on the financial services industry by encouraging customers to switch service providers and open the market to new fintech businesses.
 The CDR framework will first be applied to the banking sector under the "Open Banking" regime, enabling consumers to exercise greater access and control over their banking data.
-The open banking regime is expected to commence in February 2020.
+The "Open Banking" regime is expected to commence in July 2020.

 There have been a number of relevant legislative changes in Australia (see "Fintech offering in Australia" below).
-In April 2019, the Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Bill 2019 received royal assent, which introduces a design and distribution obligation for financial services firms as well as a product intervention power for ASIC.
-The new obligations will bring accountability for issuers and distributors to design, market and distribute financial and credit products that meet customer needs.
-To be phased in over two years, the new regime will require product issuers to ensure products are targeted and offered to the right customers and enable ASIC to intervene when inappropriate products are distributed.
+The Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Bill 2019 comes into effect on 5 April 2021 and introduces a design and distribution obligation for financial services firms as well as a product intervention power for ASIC.
+The new regime will require product issuers to ensure products are targeted and offered to the right customers and enable ASIC to intervene when inappropriate products are distributed.
 More than ever, it will be important for financial service providers, including fintechs, to consider the suitability of products and disclosure documents for their own unique customer base.